U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Procedure for Obtaining: Note: Former residents of Germany may request personal documents from the proper German authorities in writing or authorize residents of Germany to obtain such documents on their behalf.
+Procedure for Obtaining: If you no longer live in Germany, either submit a written request to the proper German authorities or authorize a person in Germany to obtain documents on your behalf.

 Certified Copies: Certified copies are not available.